StaticMania/keep-vue/content/docs/components/tooltip.md

 ---
-  title: 'Tooltip'
+title: "Tooltip"
-  description: 'The Tooltips component in the Keep Vue allows you to provide additional information or context to users when they hover over or interact with specific elements.
-With customizable options for type, theme, and arrow placement, you can create versatile tooltips that fit your design needs.'
+description: "The Tooltips component in the Keep Vue allows you to provide additional information or context to users when they hover over or interact with specific elements.
+With customizable options for type, theme, and arrow placement, you can create versatile tooltips that fit your design needs."
 ---

 ## Default Tooltip